E6000 Machine baby cardigan and hat pattern can be found here

 This is one of my hard worked and elderly Pfaff/Passap Electronic knitting machines.
-They have made hundreds of garments between them with very few problems.
-I originally used the "Jacob" software but as computers have got quicker I now use "DesignaKnit 8".
+They have made hundreds if not into the thousands of garments between them, with very few problems.
+I originally used the "Jacob" software but as computers have got quicker I now use "DesignaKnit 8"

-When on holiday in 2012 Ann was inspired by a visit to Pisa to set herself the challenge of designing, producing a pattern and eventually knitting a garment which featured some detail from this incredible building.Well it's now finished and you can see from the the starting point in Pisa right through to the the final knitted garments.
+When on holiday Ann was inspired by a visit to Pisa to set herself the challenge of designing, producing a pattern and eventually knitting a garment which featured some detail from this incredible building.Well it's now finished and you can see from the the starting point in Pisa right through to the the final knitted garments.
 Much more on this project including the various stages from visit to completion can be found by clicking here.
+To see a way this design was used practically see the "Challenge 2018" item above.

 While in Afghanistan at Christmas 2011 some of the troops had a "Worst Christmas Jumper" competition.
 This is the one Ann produced and we think it was the clear winner.
 As far as we know the jumper remains in Afghanistan.
 This jumper also featured on BBC Breakfast programme in December 12 where it was agreed to be a clear winner and it certainly produced lots of laughs from the presenters Louise Minchin & Charlie Stayt.

-This was the winner of a competition at Metropolitan "Dream Week" in September 2012 where each entrant was asked to knit a garment for Nick from Uppingham Yarns.
+This was the winner of a competition at Metropolitan "Dream Week" where each entrant was asked to knit a garment for Nick from Uppingham Yarns.
 It is based on his hobbies and interests

 "Dolphin"-not an original design but a modified childrens "Metbury" jumper now seen here modified to a size 42".